thupercarl/328Final---TreeSite/README.md

 6. Uses OOP, and defines multiple classes, including at least one inheritance relationship.

 -   Several classes have been defined, as well having some files being turn into classes.
-There are two classes that share an inheritance relationship; those being user and premium, which extends user.
+There are two classes that share an inheritance relationship; those being genus and species, which extends genus.

 7. Contains full Docblocks for all PHP files and follows PEAR standards.